chastitywhiterose/Chastity-Chess-Chapters/resume/Resume.md

 ## Summary

 Chastity is a writer with a focus on making Chess accessible to low-income people through free and open source software.
-She uses words, video recordings, and graphic design to teach Chess and other topics to as many people as possible.
+She uses words, videos, and graphic design to teach Chess and computer software.

 ## Skills